 - In order to secure your request for alternate text (e-text, Braille, tactile graphics, large print) please complete the on-line Alternative Text Request form.
 Please complete one form per each alternate text service needed.

 - Each student will be encouraged to contact RFB&D or other agencies immediately to inquire if required textbooks are available on cassette tape or computer disk.
 If so, the student will be encouraged to order the books from RFB&D or other agencies.
-Information for RFB&D and other agencies are available in DSS, or by going to their website.

 - If there is enough time to send the book out to be recorded, the DSS office will obtain the required copies of the book, if possible with funding from Vocational and Educational Services for Individuals with Disabilities (VESID).
 The DSS Office will arrange for RFB&D or another agency to record the book and send the cassette tapes directly to the student as they are recorded.